 We have further collaborated with colleagues across many disciplines and institutions, including Public Health England, University College London, London School of Hygiene and Tropical Medicine, University of Birmingham, King’s College London, Brighton and Sussex Medical School, University of Liverpool, Imperial College London, the Amsterdam Institute of Global Health and many others.

-We used award data from all the major national and international funders, including the Wellcome Trust, Medical Research Council, National Institute for Health Research and Department of Health, European Commission and the Bill and Melinda Gates Foundation.
+We used award data from national and international funders, including the Wellcome Trust, Medical Research Council, National Institute for Health Research and Department of Health, European Commission and the Bill and Melinda Gates Foundation.

 Beyond the numerous peer-reviewed publications, our analysis has been used by a wide variety of other groups and individuals.
 Here we list a selection of the known outputs that have been informed by ResIn: